sifatahammed/Analysis-of-Deep-Learning-Models-for-Emotion-Recognition/README.md

 *   Sad
 *   Disgust

-More information about the SEED-V dataset can be found [here](ADD_DATASET_LINK_HERE). *It is crucial to add the correct link to the dataset documentation or download location here.* If the dataset isn't publicly available, explain how it was obtained (e.g., "obtained through research collaboration").
+More information about the SEED-V dataset can be found [here](https://bcmi.sjtu.edu.cn/home/seed/seed-v.html). *

 ## Models